 This cleanser feels very gentle on your skin.
-And it won’t leave your skin feeling tight after washing your face in the morning.
-Even better, it has a pH which is close to our skin’s natural pH.
+And it won't leave your skin feeling tight after washing your face in the morning.
+Even better, it has a pH that is close to our skin's natural pH.

 Keep Cool Soothe Bamboo Toner

 This soothing toner contains hyaluronic acid that provides hydration for your skin.
 Moreover, it has bamboo extract and Japanese honeysuckle flower with anti-inflammatory and soothing properties.

 A lightweight Niacinamide-based serum that controls sebum production and improves skin barrier.
 The ingredients in this product, such as papaya, sea buckthorn and Oryza sativa rice bran, are great to brighten the skin.
 With the help of squalane which provides moisture, this product will keep your skin glowing and healthy.